Bernheim syndrome: Signs and symptoms

 Signs and symptoms of Bernheim syndrome are ill-defined and typically follow those of heart failure.
 Bernheim distinguished Bernheim syndrome from the typical heart failure manifestations via the engorgement of veins due to congestion without evidence of pulmonary congestion.
 There is also evidence of venous blockage going into pulmonary circulation and is therefore isolated to the right side of the heart.
 Manifestations of Bernheim syndrome include symptoms of hypertension, ronchi in the lungs, edema, vein distention, and signs of poor perfusion.
-It is important to note that there are no manifestations of dyspnea nor pulmonary congestion until it is presumed to be a terminal stage of Bernheim syndrome.
+There are no manifestations of dyspnea nor pulmonary congestion until it is presumed to be a terminal stage of Bernheim syndrome.

 Etiology

 Bernheim syndrome is believed to be the rightward shift of the ventricular septum compressing the right ventricle without causing pulmonary congestion.
 This was first described by Hippolyte Bernheim in which he presented 10 patients with signs and symptoms of right sided heart failure whose postmortem autospy reveals a ventricular septum that invaded the right ventricle space.
 This opposed the traditional view of right sided heart failure, right ventricular hypertrophy, where the right ventricle is enlarged.
-Bernheim describes right ventricles the size of a slit,which was due to the bulging ventricular septum wall.
+Bernheim describes right ventricles the size of a slit, which was due to the bulging ventricular septum wall.

 Bernheim syndrome is believed to occur in two stages: the anatomical and clinical stages.
 During the anatomical stage, there are no clinical signs of the syndrome, but the stenosis of the right ventricle makes it difficult to fill to its normal capacity.
 This is a offset by the dilation of the right atrium as it takes in different volume.
 In the clinical period, there are signs and symptoms present.
 In the clinical period, there are two stages.
 In the first stage of the clinical signs of venous obstruction due to the right ventricular stenosis become apparent while pulmonary blood flow continues normally.
 In the second stage of the symptoms of poor circulation becomes apparent such as systemic venous engorgement.
 It is at this point where the patient appears to have heart failure.

 A normal view of right ventricle flow via cardiac MRI.
 In Bernheim syndrome, the movement in the right ventricle is severely impaired.